Xilinx/brevitas/docsrc/source/user_guide/qronos.rst

    brevitas_ptq_llm --config=llama3-w4-base.yml --qronos

-You can instead specify GPTQ or GPFQ by using ``--gptq`` or ``--gpfq`` instead.
+You can instead specify GPTQ or GPFQ by using ``--gptq`` or ``--gpfq`` instead, which are mutually exclusive algorithms.
 You can also specify a different bit width in the CLI args.
 For example:

 .. code:: shell